 The camera can store up to 256 panning, tilting and zooming configurations (called preset positions) which can be recalled at any time.
 The manual focusing and IRIS opening settings cannot be stored.

-When storing presets, it is important to remember that some are reserved and cannot be either stored nor used for positioning the camera.
+When storing presets, it is important to remember that some are reserved and cannot be either stored or used for positioning the camera.

-Presets from 80 to 99 are reserved for management controls

-Presets from 100 to 103, 170 to 173 are reserved for Tracking and Pattern controls
+☑ Presets from 80 to 99, Presets from 100 to 103, 170 to 173